 - Roll out changes incrementally and validate them one by one

-Only after launch does the real design work begin, where real user behaviour and real data finally test your assumptions.
+Only after launch does the real design work begin, where real user behaviour and real data test your assumptions.
 Fast iteration means that even if you’re wrong, you can correct it quickly.

 The Bottom Line